Universe of Mass Effect: Earth Systems Alliance

 Earth Systems Alliance Space is a bordered by Citadel Council Space and the Attican Traverse.
 The discovery of the Charon Relay triggered a "gold rush", and fierce rivalry persists amongst Earth's nations, as they compete for untapped resources and unclaimed colonial land rights.
 Humanity's aggressive expansionism triggered conflicts with the Turian Hierarchy and the Batarian Hegemony.
 Earth has increased its holdings more than tenfold since, pushing into the Attican Traverse and has enveloped the heart of batarian space.

 Earth is still a collection of independent nation-states, but their dealing on a galactic scale are unified through the Systems Alliance.
 A supranational decentralized civilian government, the Earth Systems Alliance member nations retain their individual sovereignty back on Earth, with London as the Alliance's de jure capital.
-The developed Sol System planets are administered by the United Nations, while the underdeveloped Alliance colonies and "spacers" are governed by a parliament based at Arcturus Station, the most developed extrasolar colony which also serves as the Alliance's de facto capital and a nexus of the military power projection.
-Since gaining a seniority seat on the Council, the Citadel Human Embassy leverages its equal partnership status to further human interests and holds legitimate jurisdiction over humans residing outside of Alliance Space.
+The developed Sol System planets contain 90% of the human population and are administered by the United Nations, while the underdeveloped Alliance colonies and "spacers" are 9% and 1%, respectively, governed by a parliament based at Arcturus Station, the most developed extrasolar colony which also serves as the Alliance's de facto capital and a nexus of the military power projection.
+Since gaining a seniority seat on the Council, 2.5 million "spacer" humans currently lived on The Citadel (before Reaper invasion), and the Citadel Human Embassy leverages its equal partnership status to further human interests and holds legitimate jurisdiction over humans residing outside of Alliance Space.
 Among the Citadel species, the Alliance is considered a sovereign interstellar nation and no other species has right of oversight into Alliance affairs.
 Non-Citadel species hold the Alliance and the Council with equal disdain.

 Headquartered on Vancouver, Earth, the Systems Alliance Command is the primary military, exploratory, and scientific agency that protects human interests and represents humanity in interstellar politics.
 It was originally formed as a limited peacekeeping force by multiple human nations—to operate under the mandate by the United Nations—to safeguard humanity as it expanded to new colonies through the mass relay.
 When the Citadel Human Embassy, Alliance Parliamentary, United Nations Prime Ministry, and the line of succession all decapitated during the Reaper invasion, the Systems Alliance Military has acted as the emergency governing body of the human species at large for a time.
 Despite having a volunteer force of only 1% of humanity's total population, the Systems Alliance's power projection is able to match, if not outright exceed, any known non-Reaper military force in the Milky Way galaxy.